-No board members have a declared disability in 2020 compared to 4.07% of declared disabled staff in the wider workforce.
+No board members have a declared disability in 2021 compared to 3.94% of declared disabled staff in the wider workforce.
 One of our actions this year will be to invite board members to check and refresh their personal details recorded in ESR including their disability data.

-3 WDES progress in 2019/20
+3 WDES progress in 2020/21

-During the period 2019/20 we set up our Disability Staff Network which has become an active and helpful forum in which to enable us to engage and listen to the experiences of disabled staff and act upon them.
-We have engaged with network members in developing our WDES planning and in monitoring progress.
+In the past 3 years we have set up and run our Disability Staff Network which has become a helpful forum in which to enable us to engage and listen to the experiences of disabled staff and act upon them.
+We will be consulting with network members in developing our WDES planning and in monitoring progress.